kryptokrona/kryptokrona-docs/guides/mining/Mining.md

 Choose a pool from any of the [available pools](#mining-pools) that is **closest to you** and enter its URL (you will be able to add more later)

 3. `Username (Wallet address or pool username):`
-Enter your wallet's public TRTL address * .
+Enter your public TRTL address.
- * If you have not yet downloaded and ran the TurleCoin core sofwate to sync the blockchain and create a wallet, you can make a [paper wallet]( http://turtlecoin.lol/wallet) to start mining toward now, and import the wallet later.
+ * If you have not yet downloaded and ran the TurtleCoin core software to sync the blockchain and create a wallet, you can make a [paper wallet]( http://turtlecoin.lol/wallet) to start mining towards now, and import the wallet later.

 4. `Password:`
 Enter `x`